pub struct AppState {

 watches: RwLock<HashMap<String, WatchContext>>

-A thread-safe map of project identifiers (id
+A thread-safe map of project identifiers (id) to their associatedWatchContext.

 §Associated Methods